AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 What learners produce: Learners use the clues and their prior knowledge to complete the timeline, explaining the sequence of events in the space race.

-Schemas organise information in long-term memory.
-Minimalist AI graphics show these schemas externally.
-Clear AI graphics help learners structure their memory like the graphic (Bartlett, 1932; Piaget, 1954).
+Schemas are patterns that organise information in long-term memory.
+Minimalist AI graphics can show these schemas on the page.
+When the graphic is clear, learners can use it to structure their own memory in the same way (Bartlett, 1932; Piaget, 1954).

 AI generates science charts.
-Learners use them like maps (Smith, 2023).
-When teachers introduce new species, learners can quickly place the info in their minds.
-(Jones & Davies, 2024).
+Learners use them like maps.
+When teachers introduce new species, learners can quickly place the info in their minds..

 The teacher explains the biological classification hierarchy to learners.
-This explanation connects to the AI chart (Anderson & Smith, 2023).
-Learners can understand biological structure.
+This links the explanation to the AI chart.
+As a result, learners can understand biological structure.

 Midjourney and Canva AI create basic icons if you limit prompts.
 For clear diagrams, try text-based AI with Mermaid.js or Whimsical.
 This avoids visual clutter (researchers, date unknown).

 Generative image models often misspell words, so learners see errors.
 Use "no text, no words, blank" in prompts, focusing on learning first.
-Manually add text labels in presentation software for accurate spelling (Smith, 2023; Jones, 2024).
+Manually add text labels in presentation software for accurate spelling, since AI image generators are still unreliable at rendering text.

 Default AI images often lack sufficient contrast and contain distracting background elements.
 You must explicitly prompt the AI for accessibility to meet SEND requirements.
 Use strict phrases like "high contrast, thick black lines, pale yellow background, minimalist" to guarantee the outputs are appropriate for all learners.